CharlieInRain/docs-site/docs/index.md

 ## BNB (and Other Coins) MainNet Switch

 Binance Coin (BNB) was an ERC20 token on the Ethereum network.<br/>
-After the launch of Binance Chain, Binance Coin (BNB) is being converted into native BNB tokens on the main network via the exchange platform at [binance.com](https://www.binance.com), a pragmatic and efficient way to perform the initial token swap.
+After the launch of BNB Beacon Chain, Binance Coin (BNB) is being converted into native BNB tokens on the main network via the exchange platform at [binance.com](https://www.binance.com), a pragmatic and efficient way to perform the initial token swap.

-Binance Chain is ready for other projects to migrate their tokens to take advantage of performant transactions with more liquidity options and native marketplace features.<br/>
+BNB Beacon Chain is ready for other projects to migrate their tokens to take advantage of performant transactions with more liquidity options and native marketplace features.<br/>
 More information about how projects can set themselves up for this (via [binance.com](https://www.binance.com) or partners) will come soon.

 ## BNB Staking